 - Under pressure hiring, which could be an incompetent hiring.

-- Challenging workforce diversity in the long run, as acquaintance of an employee is most probably like him.
+- Challenging workforce diversity in the long run, as an acquaintance of an employee is most probably like him.
 This results in less innovation and prohibition of new idea generations.
-So, in the long run, organization suffers from stagnation.
+So, in the long run, the organization suffers from stagnation.

 4) Poorly designed recruitment and selection process

 Hiring can be internal or external based on the requirements.
-Internal hiring is hiring of people from within the organization when a vacancy is created.
+Internal hiring is hiring people from within the organization when a vacancy is created.
 It is useful as it is inexpensive and the employees are already familiar with company culture.
 On the other hand, it has the disadvantage of discouraging the workforce diversity which comes with external hiring which is hiring from outside the organization.
-External hiring calls for more advertisement expenses, interviewing and delays but, it takes precedence over internal hiring as it results in workforce diversity leading to a better performance of employees.
+External hiring calls for more advertisement expenses, interviewing, and delays but, it takes precedence over internal hiring as it results in workforce diversity leading to a better performance of employees.